abskmj/notes/content/posts/rog-zephyrus-g14/popos/index.md

 ---
-title: "PopOS 20.10 on ASUS ROG Zephyrus G14 Laptop"
+title: "PopOS on ASUS ROG Zephyrus G14 Laptop"
-date: 2020-10-24T10:34:30Z
+date: 2023-07-17T00:00:00Z
-tags: ['ASUS ROG Zephyrus G14', 'PopOS', 'Ubuntu']
+tags: ["ASUS ROG Zephyrus G14", "PopOS", "Ubuntu"]
 ---

-Install Pop 20.10 next to Windows 10 in a multi-boot setup.
-Similar steps can be followed to install Ubuntu 20.10.
+Install the latest version of PopOS along side Windows 10 in a multi-boot setup.
+Follow similar steps to install Ubuntu as well.

-# Update - PopOS 21.10
+# Update - PopOS 21.10 and newer
-If you are doing a fresh installation of the PopOS.
-I would recommend using their 21.10 version as most of the features will work out of the box without needing to install adding packages as documented.
+I recommend using the latest version as most of the features will work out of the box without needing to install adding packages as documented.

 Still doesn't work:
 - Fingerprint login